MehmetGoekce/microservice-apis/README.md

+# microservice-apis
-# microservice-apis with Python, FastAPI
+## /basicap with Python, FastAPI
+## /web-service-gin with gin and swagger